algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 **Logs**:

-They come in three different sizes and shapes, a short one, a medium one and a long one.
-Which the frog can rely on, without falling in the water.
-The logs float from left to right.
+Logs come in three different sizes and shapes: short, medium, and long.
+Frogger can safely land on these logs without falling into the water, as they float from left to right across the screen.

-Frogger can jump from side to side of the log, but beware not to fall into the water.
-Moreover, you can jump from a log to another floating object forward or backward.
+Frogger is able to jump side to side while on a log, but be careful not to fall into the water.
+Additionally, Frogger can leap from one log to another floating object, moving forward or backward.

 _Logs_: